MayBaMay/PB_P8/README.md

 ## Find the project online

 This project can be tested on url https://pbp8.herokuapp.com/<br/>
-NB: Due to django database size limitation, the number of products may be limited to 1000 products from breakfasts category.
+NB: Due to django database size limitation, the number of products may be limited to a few products from breakfasts category

 ## Next Steps
 This app tries to correspond to the specifications.
 Some features, specified as not required, have not been developped: